liferay/liferay-docs/develop/tutorials/articles/asset-framework/entering-and-displaying-tags-and-categories.markdown

-### Entering and Displaying Tags and Categories [](id=entering-and-displaying-tags-and-categories-liferay-portal-6-2-dev-guide-en)
+# Entering and Displaying Tags and Categories

-In the last section, we let the asset framework know about the tags and categories that we associated with a given asset; but how does a content author specify the tags and categories?
+Once you've let the asset framework know about the tags and categories you've associated with a given asset, you might think your work is done.
+Vacation time, right?
+Not quite yet.
+Content authors still can't specify the tags and categories for their content in the UI.
+Don't fret!

 Liferay provides a set of JSP tags you can use to make this task very easy.
+Go ahead and get started!

+## Implementing Tags and Categories in the UI

 You can put the following Liferay UI tags in your forms to create content that can be associated with new or existing tags or predefined categories:

     <label>Tags</label>
     <liferay-ui:asset-tags-selector